jxhn13/johnshajanrepello/README.md

 * **Submit query:** Click Generate to start live web search, extraction, sanitization, and synthesis
 * **View response:** The agent provides a clear answer with citations
 * **Security:** Unsafe queries will be politely rejected; output is filtered for harmful content

 ---

-Here’s the corrected and polished version of your **Example Queries** section with proper formatting and spelling fixes:

----